Novel Solution of Wheeler-DeWitt Theory: Global one-dimensional conjecture

-First term of the potential (\ref{eff}) describes contribution due to an embedding geometry only, the second one is mix of the cosmological constant and an embedding geometry, and the third component is due to Matter fields and an embedding geometry.
-In result we have to deal with the wave function of a type $\Psi[h,\phi]$, and the basic Wheeler--DeWitt wave function $\Psi[h_{ij},\phi]$ can be reconstructed by inverse change of variables $h\rightarrow h_{ij}$.
+The first term in (\ref{eff}) describes contribution due to an embedding geometry only, the second one is mix of the cosmological constant and an embedding geometry, and the third component is due to Matter fields and an embedding geometry.
+In result, one has to deal with wave functionals $\Psi[h_{ij},\phi] = \Psi[h,\phi]$, what agrees with the basic diffeoinvariace (\ref{diff}).